ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code.md

 7. Wait till your site is published (deploy).

-8. AS the site is published with a random name—such as `inspiring-benz-dc91fd`—change the site name to something more meaningful in the **Site settings**.
+8. As the site is published with a random name—such as `inspiring-benz-dc91fd`—change the site name to something more meaningful in the **Site settings**.

     ![img](/docs/img/site-settings-netlify.webp)